FREQUENTLY ASKED QUESTIONS

-A surcharge is necessary in order to run the event on a breakeven basis.
-Even with the surcharge, the Whoop-Up ticket is the best deal in town during Stampede week: entry to a prime saloon, exclusivity of the venue for your friends and colleagues, a meal, 2 drink tickets, and the opportunity to remain in the venue, without cover charge, to see one of the hottest bands in town.
+As of 2018, there is no longer a surcharge for the Whoop-Up.
+Admission to this event is now included in the current year's membership fee.
+In previous years, a surcharge was necessary in order to run the event on a breakeven basis.
+The Whoop-Up ticket is the best deal in town during Stampede week: entry to a prime saloon, exclusivity of the venue for your friends and colleagues, a meal, 3 drink tickets, and the opportunity to remain in the venue, without cover charge, to see one of the hottest bands in town.
 Oh, and a taxi ride home.
-Now just try to get that deal elsewhere for $10.00!
+Now that's a deal!

 Can anything be done to make the lineups shorter to get inside the Whoop-Up?